-The 2015-16 academic year will be Scott Wright's 4th as the head coach of Regis College women's volleyball program.
+Scott Wright was hired as the head coach of Regis College women's volleyball program in 2012.
 In addition to his coaching duties, Wright acts as the Athletic Department's Equipment Manager.
 Wright spent 2012 as the interim head coach for the Regis Men's program and brings over 14 years of coaching and player experience at the high school, club, and collegiate level.

 Coach Wright received his Beach Impact certification recently which has assisted him in his venture to introduce more beach volleyball to younger players.
 This past May, he and fellow coaches began a club program.
 The program currently runs in various areas of Massachusetts and New Hampshire at local public beaches and offers all levels of players the opportunity to compete year round.

 Wright grew up in Salem, N.H. graduating from Salem High School as a dual sport athlete.
 He was a four-year athlete for Rivier University (NH) in Men's Volleyball.
 He earned his bachelor's degree in Criminal Justice and after leaving Rivier, Scott spent two years working for the state of Massachusetts as a Social worker while continuing to coach the Salem High School boys volleyball program and Nor'East club.